Search Overview

 Search query composition

-As usual, the search can be opened by the CTRL+SHIFT+F (⌘+SHIFT+F on Mac) key binding.
 The opened dropdown has two sections.
-The first is called Actions, which will be described below, and the second is Search query composition.
-This allows you to easily compose complex search queries, combining or excluding tags, choosing file size limits, types, and details.
+The first is Actions, described below, and the second is Search query composition, which lets you compose complex queries by combining tags with filters for file type, size, dates, scope, and accuracy.

 The following commands are currently supported: